Beta8397/virtual_robot/README.md

 while the X-direction (i.e., right-left) encoder wheel is mounted at the center.
 The dead-wheels are two inches in diameter.
 Positioning of the dead-wheels can be changed easily in the robot configuration classes.

 The field can be thought of as 12 feet wide.
-The field graphic (currently the Ultimate Goal field) is obtained from a bitmap (.bmp) image.
+The field graphic (currently the Freight Frenzy field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the robot.
 The field graphic is easily changed by providing a different .bmp image in the virtual_robot.config.Config class.
-The .bmp image is the skysone_field648.bmp file in the virtual_robot.assets folder.
+The .bmp image is the freight_field648.bmp file in the virtual_robot.assets folder.
 If a different .bmp image is used, it must be at least as wide and as tall as the field dimensions (currently 648 x 648 pixels to fit on the screen of most laptops).
 The Config class also allows selection between the use of "real" hardware gamepads versus a "virtual gamepad".